ryleeliyixuan/Interactive-Lab-Hub/Lab 5/README.md

   * Another reason for failure is that the object border is not clear enough.
 Besides the shapes of the candy itself, the contrast between the candy and the surrounding would affect whether it can be detected correctly.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
-1. Are they aware of the uncertainties in the system?
-1. How bad would they be impacted by a miss classification?
-1. How could change your interactive system to address this?
-1. Are there optimizations you can try to do on your sense-making algorithm.

 * __Are they aware of the uncertainties in the system?__
   * Users might not be fully aware of the uncertainties in the system unless specifically marked.
 Users will not be able to test the angle and height of the camera, they also will not pay much attention to the background and the room lights when playing this game.
 * __How bad would they be impacted by a miss classification?__